pybricks/pybricks.github.io/install/technic-boost-city.md

 To get the most recent firmware build, log in to GitHub and go to our [latest builds][latest builds].
 Click on the desired build and scroll down to `Artifacts`.
 Download the firmware ZIP archive for your hub.
-To install it, drag the ZIP file **onto** the firmware button in Pybricks Code (instead of just clicking the button).
-The update now proceeds as usual.
+In the firmware install dialog in *Pybricks Code*, expand the *advanced* arrow.
+You can either click the box to get a file open dialog or just click and drag the ZIP file into the box.
+Then you can proceed as usual and the custom firmware file will be installed on the hub.

 To confirm that you've installed the version you wanted, run the following script on your hub: